 You can go to your Apple ID account page to remove the ability to make payments with the credit, debit and prepaid cards that you were using with Apple Pay on the device.

 Deleting your device remotely using Find My iPhone also removes the ability to pay with the cards that you were using with Apple Pay.
-Your credit, debit and prepaid cards will be suspended from Apple Pay by your bank, your bank’s authorised service provider, your card issuer or your issuer's authorised service provider, even if your device is offline and not connected to a cellular or Wi-Fi network.
+Your credit, debit and prepaid cards will be suspended from Apple Pay by your bank, your bank’s authorised service provider, your card issuer or your issuer's authorised service provider, even if your device is offline and not connected to a mobile or Wi-Fi network.
 If you find your device, you can add the cards again using Wallet.

 In addition, you can call your bank or issuer to suspend your credit, debit or prepaid cards from Apple Pay.
 Suica cards can't be suspended if your device is offline (more information below).
-The ability to use rewards cards stored on your device is removed only if or when your device is online.
+The ability to use rewards cards stored on your device is only removed if or when your device is online.

 When you send and receive money with Apple Pay or use Apple Pay Cash (US only)

-When you set up Apple Pay Cash, the same information as when you add a credit or debit card may be shared with Green Dot Bank and with Apple Payments Inc. Apple created Apple Payments Inc., a wholly-owned subsidiary, to protect your privacy by storing and processing information about your Apple Pay Cash transactions separately from the rest of Apple, in a way that the rest of Apple doesn’t know.
-This information is used only for troubleshooting, regulatory purposes and to prevent fraud for Apple Pay Cash.
+When you set up Apple Pay Cash, the same information as when you add a credit or debit card may be shared with Green Dot Bank and with Apple Payments Inc. Apple created Apple Payments Inc., a wholly owned subsidiary, to protect your privacy by storing and processing information about your Apple Pay Cash transactions separately from the rest of Apple, in a way that the rest of Apple doesn’t know.
+This information is only used for troubleshooting, regulatory purposes and to prevent fraud for Apple Pay Cash.

 When you use Apple Pay Cash – including when you add money or transfer money to a bank account – our partner bank, Apple and Apple Payments Inc. may use and store information about you, your device and your account to process the transaction, for troubleshooting, to help prevent fraud and to comply with financial regulations.
 Apple may provide Apple Payments Inc. with approximate use patterns from your device about how frequently you communicate with that person by phone, email or in Messages.
 The content of your communication isn’t collected.
 This information is stored for a limited time and in such a way that it is not linked to you unless the associated transaction is determined to require further analysis due to suspicious activity.
 You can view transactions that required further analysis in the list of your Apple Pay Cash card transactions.

 You can temporarily suspend travel cards by using Find My iPhone to place your device into Lost Mode.
 Or you can remove travel cards by deleting your device remotely using Find My iPhone or by removing all cards from your Apple ID account page.
-Transport cards can't be removed or suspended if your device is offline.
+Travel cards can't be removed or suspended if your device is offline.

-You can see more details about Apple Pay and privacy right on your device.
+You can see more details about Apple Pay and privacy directly on your device.
 Go to Wallet & Apple Pay in Settings on your iOS device and tap "See how your data is managed".
 On your Mac, go to Wallet & Apple Pay in System Preferences and click Apple Pay & Privacy.